seungil66/AAAI-2023/README.md

 ```

 ## Result
-We report the ablation study.
+We report the ablation study on Pascal VOC.

 |    FN    |  FP(filtering+update)  |    Ensemble      |    mAP(%)     |
 |:--------:|:----------------------:|:----------------:|:--------------:|